 The University of Nottingham International College (TUNIC) opened in January 2017, offering international students foundation courses including a science foundation certificate and assistance to meet the entry requirements in English provided by Kaplan International Colleges.

 As of September 2017 this will include courses specifically tailored for midwifery entry.
 You will need to satisfy both Kaplan’s and the University’s entry requirements to obtain a place on this course.

 Successful completion of the foundation course, with the necessary progression requirements including mathematics and English, will be accepted as equivalent qualifications for application to the midwifery course.
-Acceptance onto the midwifery course is dependent on successful interview, satisfactory criminal record check and occupational health check.
+Acceptance onto the course is dependent on successful interview, satisfactory Disclosure and Barring Service (DBS) check, and occupational health check.